bluefeet/Config-Locale/README.md

 ## suffix

-An optional suffix that will be apended to the configuration filenames.
+An optional suffix that will be appended to the configuration filenames.
 While it may seem like the right place, you probably should not be using this to specify the extension of your configuration files.
 [Config::Any](https://metacpan.org/pod/Config::Any) automatically tries many various forms of extensions without the need